Odeon Whalley Range

 No one has favorited this theater yet

-Located in the south Manchester district of Whalley Range.
+Located in the south Manchester district of Whalley Range at the corner of Withington Road and Dudley Road.
 The West End Cinema opened on 8th December 1930 with Paul Whiteman in "King of Jazz".
-The cinema stood at the junction of Withington Road and Dudley Road and had an imposing octagonal tower feature as its corner entrance.
+The cinema had an imposing octagonal tower feature as its corner entrance.

 Seating was provided for 1,508 in the stalls and 524 in the circle.
 The proscenium was 46 feet wide.
 There was a cafe and a free car park for the convenience of patrons.